 Teaching License Eligibility Upon Graduation

 - Virginia early childhood special education licensure (birth through age 5)

-Students should have passing scores on each of these tests turned in to Radford University’s Teacher Education office in early spring of your junior year.
+Note: You should have passing scores on each of these tests turned in to Radford University’s Teacher Education office in early spring of your junior year.
 Information is available regarding passing score requirements.